The minor consists of 18 credits, as follows:

 The program advisor will work with each student to develop a coherent program of study, guide the student, and meet informally at least once a semester to converse and look for connections between courses.
 Students are required to complete and submit a final portfolio of their work.

 Students are encouraged to study and perfect their knowledge of Spanish or Portuguese.
-Portuguese courses are offered at Johns Hopkins University.
+PO204 Portuguese for Speakers of Spanish is offered in the spring.
+Portuguese courses are also offered at Johns Hopkins University.
 Students may take electives offered through the Baltimore Student Exchange Program at other area colleges and universities; however, these courses must be pre-approved by the minor advisor or program director.